152 PROTOCOLS RANKED·EVIDENCE-BASED·NO PAID PLACEMENTS·UPDATED 2026

 Best GLP-1 Companion Supplements Ranked 2026

-Best GLP-1 companion supplements ranked for 2026 by lean-mass protection, GI support, and adherence-adjusted value.
+Best GLP-1 companion supplements ranked for 2026 by lean-mass protection, constipation support, hydration reliability, nutrient coverage, and adherence-adjusted value for semaglutide and tirzepatide users.

 Supplement Starter Stack